 In order to qualify for disability under the SSA's medical listing for hidradenitis suppurativa, your medical records must include a diagnosis of hidradenitis suppurativa with skin lesions on either both armpits, both sides of the groin, or on the perineum.
 The lesions must be extensive and must persist for at least three months.

-If you don’t meet one of Social Security's medical listings, the SSA will determine whether the severity of your symptoms is “equal to” another medical listing.
-For example, if you have hidradenitis suppurativa that is not located in any of the three areas specified in the hidradenitis suppurativa listing, but you do have extensive skin lesions that have persisted for at least three months, you may still be found eligible for disability based on “medically equaling” a listing such as the one for ichthyosis.
+If you don't meet one of Social Security's medical listings, the SSA will determine whether the severity of your symptoms is "equal to" another medical listing, such as the one for ichthyosis.
+For example, if you have hidradenitis suppurativa that is not located in any of the three areas specified in the hidradenitis suppurativa listing, but you do have extensive skin lesions that have persisted for at least three months, your condition might "medically equal" the listing for ichthyosis.

 Some examples of what the SSA would consider "extensive skin lesions" are lesions on the palms of both hands or the soles of both feet that seriously limit your ability to use your hands or walk effectively and lesions that interfere with the movement of your joints, seriously limiting the use of your hands or feet (or one hand and one foot).